 Principles of systems engineering.
 System and system element requirements development.
 System of systems.
 Principles of system life cycle management.
-Development of continuous, quasidynamic system simulations.
+Development of software to support digitalisation of engineered systems.
 Contract and intellectual property aspects of engineering practice.
 Public liability considerations in product development and production.
 Safety considerations and implications of the Occupational Health and Safety Act in engineering practice.

-Required Modules: P Heat Transfer A 414 P Mechatronics 424
+Required Modules: P Mechatronics 424